stefanache/using-tesseract-ocr-python/readMe.md

    - Deep learning and Convolutional Neural Networks (CNNs) are certainly enabling us to obtain higher accuracy, but we are still a long way from seeing “near perfect” OCR systems.

+   The underlying OCR engine itself utilizes a Long Short-Term Memory (LSTM) network, a kind of Recurrent Neural Network (RNN).

    The new v4 release of Tesseract use LSTMs

  The EAST text detector permit to detect the location of text in an image and then OCR it.